sg0/matching-offload/README.md

 If you are running the code on a multi-socket system, pass -DGRAPH_FT_LOAD=<x> while building where x == #sockets or
 #NUMA-nodes (it is 1 by default) to leverage first-touch access.
+If #threads > #vertices, there can be issues, use default or do not pass this macro in case of issues.

 -----
 Input